Whether your e liquid is commercially manufactured or DIY-

 They all share the basic three elements.

-Where things generally differ, relate to additional additives and compounds, some of which are not readily available to the general public.
+Where things generally differ, relate to additional additives and compounds.

 We’ll be looking into these in another section-